retpolanne/gocd-testdrive/README.md

 ## 6. Run deploy

-You can trigger a deploy by either clicking the Play button on the pipeline, which can be found on the GoCD Dashboard, or push some changes to the flask-celery-sample repo.
+You can trigger a deploy by either clicking the Play button on the pipeline, which can be found on the GoCD Dashboard, or by pushing some changes to the flask-celery-sample repo.

 To get the flask-celery-sample IP, run: